Argentine stocks and bonds slip on U.S. jobs data

 Trade volume on the broad market was a moderate $31.8 million and of active shares, 21 rose, 38 declined and 15 were unchanged.

-Among the losers were the banking groups, Hipotecario BHI.BA, which shed 4.8 percent to 2.18 pesos per share and Banco Frances FRA.BA, down 3.7 percent to 7.80 pesos per share.
+Among the losers were the banking groups, Hipotecario (BHI.BA), which shed 4.8 percent to 2.18 pesos per share and Banco Frances FRA.BA, down 3.7 percent to 7.80 pesos per share.

-However, big gains by Petrobras Participaciones PCH.BA, the local unit of Brazilian energy firm Petrobras (PETR4.SA: Cotización) stopped the market sliding further.
+However, big gains by Petrobras Participaciones PCH.BA, the local unit of Brazilian energy firm Petrobras (PETR4.SA) stopped the market sliding further.
 The stock traded up 9.49 percent to 4.73 pesos per share on market rumors.

 Meanwhile, sovereign debt on the local market fell on Friday, mirroring losses in other emerging markets due to the fears of a recession, which would cut investment flows to emerging markets.